Obama to assail Trump’s character, competence in DNC speech

 Former President Barack Obama on Wednesday will assail the character and competence of his successor in a blistering speech at the Democratic National Convention.

-In attacks that verge on the personal, Mr. Obama will blame President Trump for the deaths from coronavirus and the jobs lost trying to fight the outbreak, according to the prepared remarks.
+In attacks that verge on the personal, Mr. Obama will blame Mr. President Trump for the deaths from coronavirus and the jobs lost trying to fight the outbreak, according to the prepared remarks.

 He accuses Mr. Trump of treating the Oval Office like a reality-TV show “to get the attention he craves” while spoiling everything that is good about America.

-Mr. Obama says he didn’t expect Mr. Trump to carry on his policies or his vision but what followed was far worse.
+Mr. Obama says he didn’t expect Mr. Trump to carry on his policies or his vision, but what followed was far worse.

 “I did hope, for the sake of our country, that Donald Trump might show some interest in taking the job seriously; that he might come to feel the weight of the office and discover some reverence for the democracy that had been placed in his care.
 But he never did,” says Mr. Obama.